msk2017ai/msk2017ai/README.md

    - 💞️   my `cool` Business Systems and Data (`domain knowledge`) understanding gained by working with many Industry systems of Telecom, Automotive, Manufacturing and Logistics, Banking and Finance.

-   - 👀   my `all around skills` on Governance of Teams, Product Ownership, Managing  Delivery and Teams, Application Design and Development, Deployment and Support, Data Engineering, Data Science, (Azure) Machine Learning and Analytics.
+   - 👀   my `all around skills and role road` involving Governance of Teams, Product Ownership, Managing  Delivery and Teams, Application Design and Development, Deployment and Support, Data Modeler, Data Engineering, Data Science, (Azure) Machine Learning and Analytics.

    - 👋   my `intuitive problem solving skills` using Data and Analytical Tools and Techniques.